zengm-games/zengm/README.md

 ### Step 4 - Testing

-ESLint is used to enforce some coding standards.
-It's mostly pretty standard Crockfordian stuff.
-To run ESLint on the entire codebase, run
+ESLint and stylelint are used to enforce some coding standards.
+To run them on the entirecodebase, run

     npm run lint-js